vittorioromeo/camomilla/README.md

 ## Solution or workaround?

 `camomilla` is merely a workaround for the fact that compilers do not filter *(either automatically or through flags)* the depth of template typenames.
 Errors in projects making use of libraries such as `boost::hana` or `boost::fusion` therefore include a lot of "typename boilerplate" that can make the error harder to read.

+Library developers are sometimes forced to make use of techniques to erase the long typenames in order to simplify the errors and *decrease compilation time*: [`boost::experimental::di`](https://github.com/boost-experimental/di) is an example.

 I think this is something that should be addressed directly in the compilers - I've created a *feature request/bug report* both in the [GCC Bug Tracker](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=71167) and in the [Clang Bug Tracker](https://llvm.org/bugs/show_bug.cgi?id=27793).